Sheldon Adelson, Conservative Donor And Casino Titan, Dies At 87

 The "Adelson primary"

 The fortune Adelson made in the casino business was spent generously on donations to Jewish causes, medical research and the Republican Party.
-He and his wife, Miriam, gave nearly $300 million over the past eight years to Republican and conservative campaigns.
+He and his wife, Miriam, gave around $500 million over the past eight years to Republican and conservative campaigns.

 The couple's prolific political giving led to what was sometimes called the "Adelson primary," in which GOP presidential hopefuls would flock to Las Vegas to court Adelson and the Republican Jewish Coalition.